Nicko Cruises (Mystic Cruises)

 Shipboard dining options - Food and Drinks

-Vasco da Gama has three main Waterfront Restaurants onboard, including Waterfront Eurasia, Waterfront Mediterranean and Waterfront Restaurant where, unlike line's other ships, dining is flexible without fixed sittings.
-Passengers are free to dine where and when they want to.
+Vasco da Gama has three MDRs/Main Dining Rooms - Waterfront Fusion/Eurasia, Waterfront Mediterranean, and Waterfront Restaurant.
+Onboard dining is flexible (without fixed sittings) allowing passengers to dine where and when they want.
 All meals are included in the cruise fare - breakfast, lunch, afternoon tea, 5-course dinner, even late-night snacks.
-Evening meals start with an appetizer followed by delicious soup - with lots of options to choose from.
-There are also two specialty restaurants, Chef's Table and The Grill.
-Another option is the more relaxed buffet style Club Bistro.

-CMV Vasco da Gama main courses range from seafood, rack of lamb, escalope of veal, beef medallions, chicken chasseur, Asian stir-fries, Italian pasta, traditional roasts - all available for guests to savor.
+Main courses range from seafood, rack of lamb, escalope of veal, beef medallions, chicken chasseur, Asian stir-fries, Italian pasta, traditional roasts - all available for guests to savor.
 Vegetarian meals are available to tantalize taste buds, featured on every menu together with health-conscious dishes.
-Light salads to refresh are offered before you finish meals - fresh fruit, international cheese platter, or delicious desserts, including English trifle, apple strudel, blueberry cheesecake, Baked Alaska, Peach Melba, strawberry tart, creme caramel, or the famous among cruisers chocolate mousse.
-In all Vasco da Gama bars Australian draught beer is also offered.
-Fine European and Australian red and white wines collection is available to complement guests' meal.
+Light salads to refresh are offered before you finish meals - fresh fruits, international cheese platter, delicious desserts.
+Red and white wines are served with the meals at extra cost.
+In all bars is offered draught beer.

 Follows the complete list of Vasco da Gama restaurants and food bars.